redxdev/MAPlugins/README.md

 This is a set of plugins that can be used in Unreal Engine 5.
 The plugins do not depend on each other unless otherwise specified - you can use them individually.

+Plugins are currently setup for use with Unreal 5.1, earlier versions may work with minor modifications.

 # MACommon

 This contains common C++ utilities that I have found useful and don't really fit into plugins of their own.